 In short, the much-touted environmental “benefits” of the Bay Delta Conservation Plan are at best overestimated, and at worst, specious.
-Neither the fisheries agencies nor independent scientists have been able to identify any upside for Delta fisheries from the Twin Tunnels project.
-To the contrary: all the research points to an increased threat to our already beleaguered fish and wildlife.

 The negative fiscal impact of the Twin Tunnels matches the project’s dire environmental consequences.
 Cost estimates for the scheme range from $20 billion to $69 billion—but given the history of cost overruns for public works projects of this scope, the final price tag likely will be higher.